voxpupuli/puppet-report_hipchat/README.md

         $ sudo gem install hipchat

-2. Install puppet-hipchat as a module in your Puppet master's module path.
+2. Install report-hipchat as a module in your Puppet master's module path.

 3. Update the `hipchat_server`, `hipchat_api_version`, `hipchat_api`, `hipchat_room` variables in the